Member Access Only

 Dairy

-Provolone slices for French dip
+Provolone slices for French Dip

 1 package

-2 cups
+2 cups shredded

 Whole milk